 Taxpayers age 701⁄2 or older are allowed to make direct contributions from their IRA to qualified charitable organizations, up to \$100,000 per tax year.
-A charitable deduction can't be claimed for the contributions.
-But the amounts aren't deemed taxable income and can be used to satisfy an IRA owner's required minimum distribution.
-(See page 21.)
-A direct contribution might be tax-smart if you won't benefit from the charitable deduction.
+Note that the age for these qualified charitable distributions (QCDs) hasn't changed even though the SECURE Act increased the age after which

-CHART 5 How much can you deduct for your donation?
+How much can you deduct for your donation?